Kedde93/docker-java-server/README.md

 The package .war file that can be deoployed on a Java EE server will be placed in the `target` folder.

-`docker run --rm -v maven-repo:/root/.m2 -t -p 8080 pramqa/java-webapp-training mvn clean package`
+`docker run --rm -v maven-repo:/root/.m2 -t -p 8080:8080 pramqa/java-webapp-training mvn clean package`

 #How to run app (Can be used for testing as well)

-`docker run --rm -v maven-repo:/root/.m2 -t -p 8080 praqma/java-webapp-training mvn jetty:run`
+`docker run -v maven-repo:/root/.m2 -d -p 8080:8080 praqma/java-webapp-training mvn jetty:run`